DefectiveCode/link-sharer/docs/en.md

 ## Support

+> [!WARNING]
-Service providers occasionally update their share links without prior notice.
+>Service providers occasionally update their share links without prior notice.
 We make every effort to stay updated with these changes.
 However, if you encounter a non-functional service, kindly open an issue or submit a pull request.
 For adding a new service, refer to the [contributing](#contributing) section below.

+> [!NOTE]
 > Some services provide extra parameters that can be passed to the component.
 These are documented in the table below.

 | Service     | Text Supported | URL Supported | Notes                                                                                                                                                                                                                  |